tobiasniehoff/exploring_MoBPS/README.md

 This respository is meant to share scripts and functions that have been built with and/or for MoBPS.
 Contributions will mostly be related to animal breeding.
 I will upload something every now and then from my own projects.
 I do not guarantee that code will work as described or intended and always recommend testing it for your own purposes.

 There are 3 sections in this repo:
-- **Exercises**: Here you cna find exercises for practice.
+- **Exercises**: Here you can find exercises for practice.
 Th ecorresponding folder contains my solutions.
 - **Scripts**: Here you can find scripts of my previous projects or examples for some implementations.
 - **Functions**: Here, only the folder is relevant.
 You can find functions that extend the functionality of MoBPS.
 <!--